psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

   * Fixed the generic interpolation constraint marginal cost output
   * Fixed the consideration of hydro mean production coefficient modifications with 8 characters

+## Expansion Planning Module (OptGen)
+### Fixed Issues
+#### OptGen 1
+  * Fixed the creation of hydro mean production coefficient modifications with 8 characters in the SDDP integration

+#### OptGen 2
+  * Fixed the preference of explicit sensitivity factors over implicit ones for input files saved by version 18 GUI

 # SDDP 18.0.4rc6
 📅 Date: 2025-09-12<br>